 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 A 95% credible interval is calculated so that there is a 95% probability of the true value lying in the interval.

-The antibody estimates for the most recent week in this publication include data from 2 to 5 May 2022.
+The antibody positivity estimates for the most recent week in this publication include data from 27 June to 3 July 2022.

 More information on measuring the data is available in the Coronavirus (COVID-19) Infection Survey statistical bulletin.